 A flow.

-A sequence of moments carefully connected together.
+A sequence of moments intentionally connected together.

 Guests arrive and immediately feel welcomed.

-The ceremony creates emotional investment.
+A ceremony creates emotional investment.

 Dinner provides comfort and conversation.

-The dance floor becomes a release of energy.
+The dance floor becomes a release.

 None of these moments exist independently.